-January 2020 marks the beginning of a brand-new decade that many looked at with optimism and a new lease on life.
-But as months move fast, many are wondering if this year can get any worse.
+This year marks the beginning of a brand-new decade that many looked at with optimism and a new lease on life.
+But as months move fast, many wonder if the years moving forward can worsen.

-Starting from wildfires, coronavirus outbreak, economic downturn to the abrupt collapse of waste management chains, this year has a long way of catching up with the great opportunities and curve flattening of the escalating cases in Australia.
-With that said, war on global health emergencies through staying at home is like curving more of Australia’s waste statistics 2020.
+Australia has been through wildfires, the coronavirus outbreak, an economic downturn to the abrupt collapse of waste management chains; this year has a long way of catching up with the great opportunities and curve flattening of the escalating cases in Australia.

 Climbing Waste Statistics of Australia